Understanding whether planning permission is required

 - Do I need permission to drop the kerb to provide vehicular access?

-- What is the established use of the site / premise?
+- What is the planning history of the site / premises?

 - Do I need planning permission for a change of use?